8 Ways To Increase Employee Retention In Your Retail Store

 When you have to fire someone – and you should on a regular basis if you are truly managing the business – see how their behavior might have been crippled by your training.
 And when someone quits, seek to discover what the interpersonal dynamics were of the people they usually worked with.

-Only when you are willing to dig deeper into the soft belly of your organization will you be able to fortify yourself from the knife of high turnover rates.
+Only when you are willing to dig deeper into the soft belly of your organization will you be able to fortify yourself from the knife of high turnover rates and improve employee retention.